Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 103-infinite_add.c a function that adds two numbers.
+File 104-print_buffer.c a function that prints a buffer.